-When selecting sensor and estimation outputs to be recorded, communications bandwidth considerations should be taken into account, especially when using RS232 communications.
+When selecting sensor and estimation outputs to be recorded, communications bandwidth considerations should be taken into account.
 Lower baud rates equate to lower communications bandwidth, which can be consumed quickly by selecting a large number of measurements at high sample rates.
 Overrunning the communications bandwidth will result in dropped communications packets and lost data.